Human Spaceflights

 Flight

-The main goals of this mission in the official version were to test spacecraft systems and designs, manoeuvring of space craft with respect to each other in orbit, and to conduct scientific, technical and medico-biological experiments in a group flight.
+The main goals of this mission in the official version were to test spacecraft systems and designs, maneuvering of space craft with respect to each other in orbit, and to conduct scientific, technical and medico-biological experiments in a group flight.

 The landing was without any problems, even a warning light panel showed 'ASP' - automatic landing sequence.

-Photos
+Photos / Graphics

 ©

-Last update on March 26, 2013.
+Last update on January 26, 2022.